 Earth Overshoot Day 2019 was on July 29, the date when we have used more from nature than the planet can replenish this year.
 July 29 is the earliest day it's happened since the early 70s.
 What does that mean?
 Discuss, comment, find initiatives and possible solutions to our over consumption.

 1. Net neutrality is the principle that everyone has equal access on the Internet.
 Last year, the United States repealed net neutrality.
 What has happened since and what are the potential dangers ?

 3. Explore the topic of Artificial Intelligence (AI) and how it's changing our lives.
-Take one small and specific example like facial recognition, intelligent cities, deep fake, self-learning robots, in medicine, in businesses...
+Take one small and specific example like facial recognition, machine learning, intelligent cities, deepfakes, in medicine, in business...

 Journalism and the media